Search Ask the Dietitian

-I don't understand why I am not allowed to choose more than 20% of my daily calories to protein in the Healthy Body Calculator.
+I don't understand why I am not allowed to choose more than 20% of my daily calories as protein in the Healthy Body Calculator®.
 That does not make any sense that most of my calories must come from carbs and or fat.
 I do not think this is appropriate.

-High protein diets stress your kidneys.
-While high protein diets temporarily result in weight loss, they usually don't result in long term loss.
-In fact, the yoyo effect of quick weight loss caused by the dehydration of high protein diets is results in re-gain once a person goes off a high protein diet and resumes their normal eating habits.
+While high protein diets temporarily result in weight loss, they usually don't maintain long term loss.
+In fact, the yoyo effect of quick weight loss of low carbohydrate diets often results in re-gain once a person goes off a high protein diet and resumes their normal eating habits.

 More than likely, you overestimated your activity level.
 Another factor is your current weight.
 The more a person weighs, the more calories are needed to maintain that weight.
 So to lose weight, you might not have to eat a really low calorie level.

 I agree that 3600 calories seems high for weight loss for a person of your height.
 Go back and adjust your activity level.
 You can also reply with your stats to me so I can verify your results.

 I tried to use your online calculator and it would never take me to the next page?

 I was using the body weight calculator and accidentally typed in my weight as 60 pounds.
 I am a 26 year old female and am 5'3" tall.
 When I went to view the results of the calculator, it told me that sixty pounds was within a healthy body weight range for me.
 What's going on?

 Surely, this is not healthy and now I am skeptical about the validity of this body weight calculator.
 Could you please clarify this for me?

 I just tried the Healthy Body Calculator® using your data and the results said you were underweight at 60 pounds with a healthy body weight of 140 to 127 pounds.
 Please try again and if you get the same results, reply with all the data you entered.